- Program Overview

 Providers must use the date the supply was delivered to the member as the From Date on claim submissions for shipped supplies.

-A face-to-face (F2F) encounter is a federally required visit in which members must meet with a physician, or other allowed practitioner, within six months prior to the start of service for certain DME items.
+A face-to-face (F2F) encounter is a federally required visit in which members must meet with a physician, or other allowed practitioner, within six months prior to the date the member receives the equipment.

 The F2F encounter documentation must demonstrate that the prescriber met F2F with the member specifically related to the member's primary clinical need for the prescribed DME item.